 It does seem very suspect that you would be made redundant so shortly after your grievance.
 There may be enough here to suggest that this was an unfair dismissal.
 We would need to understand more about the type of work which was diminished, who your colleagues were that were made redundant, whether you were placed in a ‘pool’ of similar employees and assessed against objective criteria and other such factors.

 Certainly there would seem to be enough to put forward a strong case for negotiation of a higher amount for your settlement agreement, assuming that you want to leave (which sounds like the right choice).
 Do get in touch if you wish to discuss further.

 How much should I be entitled to for leaving my employment?
 I’ve worked for 36 years and I’m being payed off due to ill health – I have developed Parkinson’s disease.

-Of course, sometimes disabled people are treated badly and this can be grounds to claim compensation.
-But if you employer does everything right then anything which they do offer you should be seen as a bonus.
+Of course, sometimes disabled people are treated badly and this can give rise to grounds for claiming compensation.
+But if your employer does everything right then anything which they do offer you should be seen as a bonus.
 Wishing you the best of luck.

 Part of my PTSD triggers involve places – the person who attacked me was arrested a second time loitering outside my workplace and was arrested and charged for breaking the restraining order.
 I have moved out of the town to a new town in order to stop the constant stress of being in the area.